China-Pakistan Cooperation Scores 12 Deals Worth 235 Million Yuan In Kashgar - UrduPoint

 -

-China-Pakistan cooperation scores 12 deals worth 235 million yuan in Kashgar1 minute ago
+China-Pakistan cooperation scores 12 deals worth 235 million yuan in Kashgar16 minutes ago

 -